 The Hematopathology Section of the OHSU Department of Pathology is staffed by six hematopathologists.
 The fellows gain experience in the full-service flow cytometry, immunohistochemistry, molecular diagnosis, and hemostasis and thrombosis laboratories.

 All hematologic malignancies are referred to hematopathology staff for sign-out by the other anatomic pathology sections.
 Under hematopathology staff supervision, fellows have direct responsibility for processing, evaluating and reporting of in-house cases, as well as consultation cases.
-During calendar year 2010, approximately 2500 bone marrow examinations were performed on patients with various hematologic abnormalities, and approximately 800 lymph node biopsies were examined.
-Over 800 consultation cases were reviewed by the hematopathology staff, including a wide variety of tissue sites and diseases.
+Our annual caseload includes approximately 2,000 bone marrows and 500 lymph node and tissue biopsies, 600 flow cytometry cases and a robust consultation service including a wide variety of tissue sites and diseases.
 Fellows are encouraged to participate in ongoing Hematopathology Section clinical research activities.

 The clinical and teaching responsibilities of fellows include regularly scheduled instructional conferences for pathology residents and informal and formal consultation with residents and faculty within and outside of the Pathology department.
 Fellows will have ample opportunities to learn and practice hematopathology and laboratory hematology within a clinical context.
 The fellow will have increasing levels of responsibility commensurate with his/her level of performance and will participate in the service, teaching and research activities of the Hematopathology section.